Fern Communications

 Fern Communications Ltd is a United Kingdom-based supplier of two-way radio communications equipment.
 It specialises in the design and manufacture of communications systems for the international upstream oil and gas industry, the emergency services sector and the Offshore Wind sector.
 With its primary headquarters in Suffolk, England, the company also operates from a facility in Aberdeen, Scotland.

 Overview

 As a developer and supplier of two-way radio communications equipment, Fern produces systems that maintain continuous radio communication, regardless of location.
-Every field trial conducted with FRX-1 and FRW-1 systems has resulted in significant improvement in maintaining a continuous radio signal.
+Every field trial conducted with FRX-1 and FRW-1 systems has resulted in significant improvements in maintaining a continuous radio signal.
 For example, successful trials were conducted for Technip in the Gulf of Mexico, QServ in the North Sea, and Qatargas offshore Qatar.

 To provide a means of communicating in tunnels greater than one kilometre long, the company began developing the FRW-XB Crossband Repeater.
 The system is currently in the final phases of testing, and is scheduled for release in 2012.